 The route was the same one we had done twice before and it was a very good one.
 For some reason the roads seemed slightly quieter than usual which made for very pleasant cycling.
 The beauty of this route is that by the time you reach the outskirts of Clapham Common, things become even quieter and the urban is quickly left behind.

-Riding over a cattle grid singled a little hill the top of which had good views of the stars and the urban landscape below.
-This time no cows were seen in the adjacent hills.
+Riding over a cattle grid signalled a little hill the top of which had good views of the stars and the urban landscape below.
+This time no cows were seen in the adjacent green areas.

 Dr John and I talked about all sorts as we cycled and as always he was excellent company.
 The miles flew by and quite unexpectedly we arrived at our halfway stop.
 This was at a Scout Hut in Burstow - or should I say by the fence outside the Scout Hut in Burstow!
 After eating the food we had brought with us we decided to get going again as both of us were feeling cold.
 Putting on a neck-warmer (which really did make all the difference) we cycled off and after a few miles felt okay again.